 The hidden multimillion dollar cost of vacation loans

-The interest we’re paying on the $12.64 billion we borrow for vacation can sting beyond any sunburn
+The interest we’re paying on the $12.64 billion borrowed for holidays can sting beyond any sunburn.

 A survey commissioned by finder.com and conducted by global researcher provider Pureprofile found that almost a quarter of Americans (23.2%) who say they’ve borrowed money in the past year did so to pay for a vacation.
-The seduction of palm trees and a relaxing oasis might cause us to forget that any loan is often sealed with interest, potentially leaving crippling debt-lag on top of that jetlag.
+The seduction of palm trees and a relaxing oasis might make us forget that most loans are sealed with interest, potentially leaving crippling debt-lag on top of that jetlag.

 With 19.1% of Americans having taken out a loan, that’s roughly 10.91 million adults who’ve put a hand out for a holiday.

-Our research also reveals the average amount we’re borrowing for our getaways — a whopping $1,159, totaling some $12.64 billion among us.
-But that’s not counting the interest banks and other lenders are charging us for the convenience.
+Our research also reveals the average amount we’re borrowing for our getaways: a whopping $1,159, totaling some $12.64 billion among us.
+That’s not counting the interest banks and other lenders are charging us for the convenience.

 We further crunched the numbers among the average rates and terms that come with popular loan types, finding that Americans collectively accrued $778.77 million in interest across them to pay for vacations in the previous 12 months.

-Finder set out to unpack the true cost of taking on a loan for vacation, finding which of the ways we’re most likely to borrow through results in the highest interest.
+Finder set out to unpack the true cost of taking on a loan for vacation, discovering which of the ways we’re most likely to borrow through results in the highest interest.